Marsha Stern Talmudical Academy: Student activities

 There are many extracurricular activities and clubs.
 For sports, these include Varsity and Junior Varsity basketball, hockey.
 Along with wrestling, baseball, softball, and soccer teams.
 In other areas, there are College Bowl, Torah Bowl, Mock Trial, Model UN, Legal Pathways, Cross Country, Sports Broadcasting (Lions Live), Model Congress, Chess, Debate, MTAhackers (the high school team won the 2022 university hackathon), a 3d printing club, a Math team, as well as the Business is Booming, The Pathway to Pre-med Club, and Finance Club.
 The Chess team won the Yeshiva League Chess Championship in both 2017 and 2018.
-The school has 2 robotics teams that participate in the FIRST Tech Challenge (teams 5361 and 13475).
+The school has 2 robotics teams that participate in the FIRST Tech Challenge (teams 5361 and 13475).The robotic team won the 2025 december competition.
+The choir is run in connection with the Philip and Sarah Belz School of Jewish Music.

 The students publish a number of publications including The Polis (multidisciplinary academic journal), The Academy News (school newspaper), Shema Koleinu (weekly Dvar Torah newsletter), Yagdil Torah (Torah essay journal), HaTzioni (Zionist publication), Pearls of Wisdom (book of students' literary works and, as of 2011, artwork), and the Elchanite (yearbook).

 The school organizes international trips for students.
 In 2004, a group of students spent Shavuot in Belarus in coordination with YUSSR.
 In 2005, the HaTzioni club, in cooperation with the Palau Mission to the United Nations, arranged a trip for its members to Palau to show the Jewish community's gratitude for Palau's support of Israel.